epflneuroailab/dynamic-vision/README.md

 The `scripts/figures` contains codes to reproduce results in the paper, once you run the scoring.

-## Datasets and tasks

-The `data` module defines several groups of inputs:

-* **fMRI datasets** – the `DATASETS` list includes multiple recordings such as *savasegal2023*, *keles2024* and *mcmahon2023*.
-* **Behavioural tasks** – experiments like *ilic2022–ucf5* and
-  *rajalingham2018* are listed in `BEHAVIOURS` and come with built‑in metric.
-* **Electrode recordings** – recordings from areas V1, V2, V4, IT and
-  CRCNS datasets are enumerated in `ELECTRODES`.
-* **Standard tasks** – classification or action‑recognition tasks
-  (ImageNet‑100, Kinetics‑400, self‑motion and others) are defined in
-  `TASKS` along with the appropriate decoder type.
-A separate `STATIC` list identifies tasks that involve single images rather than video frames.

-## Supported models

-Dozens of models are available out‑of‑the‑box.
-Static image networks (e.g. ResNet, EfficientNet, DeiT and ConvNeXt variants) can be transformed into temporal models.
-Video‑centric architectures include 3D CNNs and transformers such as R3D‑18, SlowFast, Video Swin and TimeSformer, as well as masked autoencoders, audio‑video networks and recurrent predictors.
-See `src/models/groups.py` for the full list.
-The loader handles downsampling, temporal conversion and random initialization.

 ## Setup

 Please use Python==3.11 for this repo.
 Any operating system should be compatible.